 - 1. Post the District's final annual budget, itemized by receipts and expenditures, on the District's Internet website; notify parents/guardians that it is posted and provide the website's address. - 2.
-File a certified copy of the budget resolution and an estimate of revenues by source anticipated to be received in the following fiscal year, certified by the District's Chief Fiscal Officer, with the County Clerk within 30 days of the budget's adoption.
+File a certified copy of the budget resolution and an estimate of revenues by source anticipated to be received in the following fiscal year, certified by the District's Chief Fiscal Officer, with the County Clerk within 30 days of the budget's adoption. - 3.

-- 3. Ensure disclosure to the public of the cash reserve balance of all funds held by the district related to its operational levy and, if applicable, any obligations secured by those funds, at the public hearing at which the Board certifies its operational levy. - 4.
 Make all preparations necessary for the Board to timely file its Certificate of Tax Levy, including preparations to comply with the Truth in Taxation Act; file the Certificate of Tax Levy with the County Clerk on or before the last Tuesday in December.
-The Certificate lists the amount of property tax money to be provided for the various funds in the budget. - 5.
-Submit the annual budget, a deficit reduction plan if one is required by ISBE guidelines, and other financial information to the ISBE according to its requirements.
+The Certificate lists the amount of property tax money to be provided for the various funds in the budget.

+4. Submit the annual budget, a deficit reduction plan if one is required by ISBE guidelines, and other financial information to the ISBE according to its requirements.